min69u/Reforestation/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## The urge to sing the Lion King song is just a whim away.